sarahliz24/SMARA-Cancer-Support/README.md

 The cancer ribbon next to the group name quickly and easily identifies the page as relating to cancer, re-inforcing the reason the user visits the page.

-The group name is simple and clear, making it easy for the user to identify the overall purpose of the site when on each page
+The group name is simple and clear, making it easy for the user to identify the overall purpose of the site when on each page.

-The navigation menu provides links to each of the four site pages, it clearly indicates which page the user is currently on, and allows the user to easily navigate around the site at all times without having to leave the page space
+The navigation menu provides links to each of the four site pages.
+It clearly indicates which page the user is currently on, what each page is about, and allows the user to easily navigate around the site at all times without having to leave the page space.
+The navigation link is bold, with underlining removed, to clearly display to the user which page is currently active.

 ## 2. Hero Image